SidRoberts/framework/README.md

 ### Converters

 Converters are particularly useful at pre-processing URL parameters - for example, converting an ID number into an actual object.
-Any Converters you create must implement `\Sid\Framework\ConverterInterface` and, like with Controllers, you can inject any services you require via the constructor.
+Any Converters you create must implement `\Sid\Framework\ConverterInterface` and you can inject any services you require via the constructor.

 ```php
 namespace Converter;